Coloma - Gold Town to

 hotel was under construction.
 It was the first place fortune-seekers

 headed when they arrived in San Francisco, until gold was discovered in

 By 1849, when the

 was in full force, Coloma had several stores, hotels, businesses, and a

 many new area residents, they would be shocked to see the outrageous

 prices.
 Due to its remote location and the rules of "supply and demand,”

 miners could expect to pay as much as $50 for a pick or shovel.

 was created in February and Coloma became its first county seat.
 Just

-California would become the 31st state in the union.
+seven months later, California would become the 31st state in the union.